Who We Are & How We Operate

 It’s Not New – But It Might Seem Different

-When Christians within the same geographical area congregate together, this is a church assembly, or the church where they live, or the local church.
+When Christians within the same geographical area congregate together, this constitutes an assembly, or “the local church”.

-Deacons are once-married spiritual men who look after the physical needs of the assembly.
-Deacons are chosen by the members and ordained by the elders.
+Deacons administer the physical needs of the assembly.
+They are chosen by members and approved by elders.

 Church Organization & Finances

-The local church’s purpose is to spread the Gospel.
-The purchase of land, constructing of buildings, and owning of property is not the purpose or function of the church.
-Meeting places for the church will vary.
-When an assembly becomes too large for available accommodations, the group should split, provided there is sufficient leadership for each group.
+Meeting places for the church may vary.
+When an assembly becomes too large for available accommodations, the group should divide, provided there is sufficient leadership for each group.

-The local church meets on Sunday in commemoration of the resurrection of Jesus Christ.
-The purpose of meeting is for mutual fellowship, encouragement, exhortation and prayer.
+The Church meets on Sunday in commemoration of the resurrection of Jesus Christ.
+The purpose of meeting is for Biblical instruction, mutual fellowship, encouragement, exhortation and prayer.

-Music in the church is not used for ‘worship’, or to whip up a crowd into a frenzy or altered state of consciousness.
-It should not be vainly repetitive or self-serving.
-Music should complement the events in a church meeting.
+Music in the church is not used for ‘worship’, or to stir crowds into a frenzy or altered states of consciousness.
+Music must not be vainly repetitive or self-serving.
+Music must complement the events in a church meeting.
 All music should be performed decently and in order.